giantswarm/docs/sources/installation/gettingstarted.md

 > *Congratulations* you've created and started your first swarm app!

-After you have celebrated your success head over to [Part 2](gettingstarted2.md) to see how to define your own images.
+After you have celebrated your success head over to [part 2](gettingstarted2.md) to see how to define your own images.